 Almost one year ago, on 27 September 2017, we launched the website “Belgium WWII”.
-The aim was to make the works and research of the most renowned experts accessible for the general public in a clear and concise manner.
-The purpose was not to propose an official version of history, but to provide information with a quality label guaranteed tough review by the Study Centre War and Society substantiated by the Centre's scientific credit.
+The aim was to make the works and research of the most renowned experts accessible to the general public in a clear and concise manner.
+The purpose was not to propose an official version of history, but to provide information with a quality label substantiated by the academic credit of the Study Centre War and Society and the thorough evaluation of the texts.

 Today, new content is available.
 Fabrice Maerten, a specialist in the history of the Resistance, has penned an article for the website (https://www.belgiumwwii.be/belgique-en-guerre/articles/resistance.html).

 Other articles about Resistance movements will follow, as well as a detailed chronology of the history of the Resistance and the Liberation.
-Within the framework of the commemorations around the 75th anniversary of the Liberation and the end of the Second World War, new content will be added to the website continuously.
-We will keep you informed about these enrichments through your favourite communication channel.
+Within the framework of the commemorations of the 75th anniversary of the Liberation and the end of the Second World War, new content will be added to the website continuously.
+We will keep you informed through your favourite communication channel.

-In the meantime, you can already now discover our blog dedicated to the Second World War in general (https://www.belgiumwwii.be/blog/de-tweede-dood-van-een-verzetsstrijder.html en https://www.belgiumwwii.be/blog/memoire-et-toponymie-bruxelloise-des-grands-themes-qui-entrent-par-la-petite-porte.html).
+In the meantime, you can already discover our blog dedicated to the Second World War in general (https://www.belgiumwwii.be/blog/de-tweede-dood-van-een-verzetsstrijder.html and https://www.belgiumwwii.be/blog/memoire-et-toponymie-bruxelloise-des-grands-themes-qui-entrent-par-la-petite-porte.html).